skaynor/monster-hunting/docs/classes-feats/new-feats.md

 - As a bonus action, you can attach or detach a shield to your heavy bowgun.
 - While the shield is attached, you gain a +2 bonus to your AC, your movement speed is halved, and being within 5 feet of a hostile creature doesn’t impose disadvantage on your ranged attack rolls.
 - When you attack a creature with your heavy bowgun, and they are within the weapon's normal range, you can choose to use Strength instead of Dexterity for its attack and damage bonuses.

+## Bastion

+*Prerequisite: Strength 13 or higher*

+If you are subjected to an effect or action originating from a creature or object that does not spread around corners (for example, a red dragon's breath weapon, the lightning bolt spell, or the thunderwave spell), you can use your reaction to employ your shield or a weapon with the guard property, positioning it between yourself and the effect or action.
+When you do, you gain the following benefits:

+- You can make a Strength saving throw instead of the original saving throw.
+- Creatures in a 90-foot cone behind you have total cover from the effect.
+- You can use this reaction a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest

 ## Bomb Specialist